 Beth’s story: Support that makes you feel lighter

 “Coming to Change Mental Health has given me different opportunities to try new things.
-It’s just nice knowing that I have someone there when times are hard, outwith family.
+It’s just nice knowing that I have someone there when times are hard, out with family.

-There have been a range of activities and coping strategies that have benefited Beth and enabled her to relax when going to Change Mental Health, such as an art group.
+A range of activities and coping strategies like meditation and breathing techniques have benefited Beth and enabled her to relax when going to Change Mental Health.

 “I have grown and learned so much.
 I am stronger than I think.
 I can cope and deal with things better.
 I can see my potential and that is down to the valuable support I receive.”

 Our Advice and Support Service is open Monday to Friday, 10 am to 4 pm, where advisers can signpost you to local support that most fits your needs, including our own Change Mental Health services.
 We offer initial advice on money worries and help to deal with emergencies.

 Contact 0808 8010 515, email us at firstname.lastname@example.org or fill out the enquiry form on the Advice and Support Service page.